yoyoberenguer/NE555-timer-/README.md

 ### RS flip-flop

 For the RS flip-flop we are using the IC 74HCT02 (NOR gates).
+The transistor T1 base is connected to the Q bar output (inversed Q) while the collector is connected to the external C capacitor (flag DISH)
 The Thruth table is defined below (R = 1 & S = 1) is an invalid condition

-* When input R is high `reset` the RS output Q goes low (Q bar is high) and the transistor T1 is open (the base is connected to Q bar)
+* When input R is high `reset` the RS output Q is low (Q bar is high).
+  A current is going through the transistor T1 base (the transistor is saturated) The flag DISH is connected to the ground and the external capacitor is disharging through the resistor RB connected to ground via (DISH flag)

-* When the input S is high `set` the RS output Q goes high (Q bar is low) and the transistor T1 is close
+* When the input S is high `set` the RS output Q goes high (Q bar is low) and the transistor T1 is open, the flag DISH is disconnected.
+  The external capacitor is charging  through the resistors  RA & RB connected to vcc (+5v)

 As shown in the figures 1A & 1B the comparator outputs are never set to +5v at the same time avoiding the flip-flop to be in an invalid state (output Q and Q bar undetermined).

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/SR.png)